Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/diaries/the-saga-of-life/diary-cycle-3/index.md

 This meant there's no "huge round of revisions" at the end of the cycle, which is a big plus.
 (And also why that section is missing from this diary.
 I revised the stories in batches of 2, while translating, on random weekends.)

 This is a good pace both myself and readers can keep up with.
 It means the translations do not lag behind, and I truly believe I catch way more errors or improvements due to revising this way.
+(After translating to English, I usually have a loooong file of all the changes to "propagate back" to the Dutch version.
+It usually means removing entire sentences or paragraphs which I realize are redundant, or otherwise restructuring a sentence to be far more clear.)

 This cycle is better than the previous two, if you ask me, but came about much more easily thanks to this approach.

 The only _downside_ is that there is no ... _downtime_ between cycles.
 By spreading the stories this thin, across an entire year, I basically have to start cycle 4 immediately after finishing cycle 3.
 (The first two stories were released early February, and the last two stories late November!)

-That's why, for next year, I'll probably try batches of 3 and a huge _break_ between the cycles.
+That's why, for next year, I'll probably try even more improvements to this approach.
+Perhaps batches of 3 and a huge _break_ between the cycles.
+Perhaps I started working _ahead_ more than I already do, finishing Cycle 4 entirely before its first story even releases.

 Until then, keep reading,